justin-gallo/ticTacToe/README.md

 ### Things to Change:
 - I'd like to better organize functions within my modules to prevent so many functions/variables being exposed globally.
 - Need to update CSS so that interface sizing is dependent on viewport height (so that the interface doesn't break with particularly short displays).
+- Add an AI that you are able to play against.